Should you buy MLM leads? Some people swear by it. Others say it’s a rip off.

-My favorite type of MLM leads is genealogy leads.
-These are people with network marketing experience.
+My favorite type of MLM leads are genealogy leads.
+These are people with prior network marketing experience.
 I like these leads because (1) they have experience in the industry, (2) they believe in the industry, (3) they’ve already received some training, and (4) they know other network marketers.

 Reasons NOT to Buy MLM Leads

 Just to keep this article interesting, here are a few reasons NOT to buy MLM leads.